HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/working_with_compose/db_over_ssl.md

 - The DB parameter group enables TCP/IP with SSL (TCPS) on port `2484`.
 - `SSL_VERSION` is set (for example, `1.2`).
 - The RDS instance has a valid server certificate, and you're using the root Certificate Authority (CA) certificate on the client side.

-For more information on how to enable SSL on Oracle, refer to [Using an external database and database transfer](../cfg_webengine/external_db_database_transfer.md) and [Using custom certificates in WebEngine](custom_certificates.md).

 To verify that the Oracle server is listening for SSL connections (for example, on port 2484), use one of the following commands: